MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligencePassiveDnsRecordParentHost.md

 ## SYNOPSIS
 The parent host related to this passiveDnsRecord entry.
 Generally, this is the value that you can search to discover this passiveDnsRecord value.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligencePassiveDnsRecordParentHost](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligencePassiveDnsRecordParentHost?view=graph-powershell-1.0)

 ## SYNTAX